-Dr. Esmaeil Jorjani earned his Bachelor’s degree (1995) and Master’s degree (1997) in Mining Engineering-Mineral Processing in the Mining Engineering Department at Amirkabir University of Technology (Tehran Polytechnic), which is known as one of the most prestigious Mining Engineering Departments in Iran.
+Dr. Esmaeil Jorjani is a registered Professional Engineer in Ontario.
+He earned his Bachelor’s degree (1995) and Master’s degree (1997) in Mining Engineering-Mineral Processing in the Mining Engineering Department at Amirkabir University of Technology (Tehran Polytechnic), which is known as one of the most prestigious Mining Engineering Departments in Iran.
 He initiated his doctoral studies in 1998 at the Tehran Science and Research Branch of Azad University (TSRBAU) and also served as a faculty member.
 After defending his PhD dissertation in 2003, he continued his work as an Assistant Professor, and he became an Associate Professor in 2009.
-During his work as a faculty member at TSRBAU (1998‐2014), he taught various graduate-level courses, including Fundamentals of Hydrometallurgy and the associated Laboratory, Advanced Hydrometallurgy, Biohydrometallurgy, Principles of Designing Mineral Processing Plant, Coal Preparation, and Environmental Engineering.
+During his work as a faculty member at TSRBAU (1998‐2015), he taught various graduate-level courses, including Fundamentals of Hydrometallurgy and the associated Laboratory, Advanced Hydrometallurgy, Biohydrometallurgy, Principles of Designing Mineral Processing Plant, Coal Preparation, and Environmental Engineering.
 He has also supervised approximately 50 Master’s and Ph.D. students in developing novel theses that were aimed at addressing the pressing problems in the coal, copper, rare earth elements, alumina, iron, zinc, lead, gold, and potash industries.
 Some of the industries that collaborated with Dr. Jorjani and his graduate students were the Sarcheshmeh & Sungun Copper Complexes; the Chadormalu Iron Ore & Apatite Concentrator Plant (Rare Earth Elements production project); Jajarm Bauxite Mine and Alumina Production Plant; the Sebandan gold project; the Tabas, Zarand, and Central Alborz Coal Deposits and Preparation Plants; the Khor and Biabanak Potash Project; the Sangan Iron Ore EPCM project; the Razgah Nepheline Syenite (alumina production) EPCM project; and KaniKavan Shargh Engineering Company.

 The results of the industry-oriented research projects have been published in more than 50 papers in reputable journals, such as Hydrometallurgy, Minerals Engineering, Fuel, Fuel Processing Technology, and the International Journal of Coal Geology.
 Dr. Jorjani and his associates also presented numerous papers at international conferences.